armelgeek/better-query/packages/better-admin/DOCUMENTATION_SUMMARY.md

 **Comprehensive update including:**
 - Clear statement: "No ra-core, no ra-data-simple-rest"
-- All examples use `useBetterQuery` hooks
+- All examples use `useQuery` hooks
 - Comparison table with react-admin
 - "Why Not react-admin?" section explaining advantages
 - Featured component examples with better-query integration